thojmr/PregnancyPlus/README.md

   - To use it in studio/maker just extract that zip into `<root game folder>/mods/MyMods/`.
 Then in game, find the Uncensor dropdown and select "High Poly".
 - High Poly meshes exist for HS2/AI as well if you look around, but generally there are plenty of polygons in those games.
 - Keep in mind that an uncensor does not save to the character card, anyone you share the card with will see a normal poly uncensor, unless they also have the same high poly one.
+- One additional note.
+The new Vanilla+ shaders by Xukmi come with tesselation built in.
+And can be a good alternative to a HighPoly mesh since everyone has the shaders now included.

 >right is HighPoly
 <img src="https://github.com/thojmr/KK_PregnancyPlus/blob/master/images/HighPoly.png" height="200"></img>